Timothy C. Hain, MD

 |Real gain and phase in patient with stable unilateral vestibular loss.
 More test data from this person are shown here here.
 Also see section below.|

 The step test involves suddenly changing chair velocity (with an impulse of velocity).
 Step responses provide roughly equivalent gain/phase information as does sinusoidal testing.
 Step responses have many problems.
 They require a powerful chair to provide a high acceleration transient.
 They may be less reliable as well as somewhat more stressful to the patient, and for this reason, sinusoidal testing is generally preferred.
 Motion sickness is sometimes associated with prolonged vestibular responses (Hoffer et al. 2003), and for this purpose, step responses may be preferable to sinusoids.
 Practically though, nausea is unusual in sinusoidal testing and this is not a strong consideration.

-Step responses should be completely predictable from sinusoidal testing.
-High gain on step responses should correlate with high gains on rotatory chair testing.
+Step responses should be largely predictable from sinusoidal testing.
+High gain on step responses should correlate with high gains on sinusoidal rotatory chair testing.
 Small time constants should be associated with increased low frequency phase lead.
 When there is a mismatch, this can be valuable in figuring out whether the patient is consistent as well as one's equipment is functioning.